-Following Jesus’ temptation in the wilderness (which included temptations regarding welfare and food stamps, and political and religious power and influence… politics!)
+Following Jesus’ temptation in the wilderness (which included temptations regarding welfare and food provisions (think of today’s food stamps), and political and religious power and influence… politics!)
 Jesus went to the synagogue in Nazareth and stood to read from the scroll of Isaiah.
 Rather than reading the prescribed passage, he unrolled the scroll to the place from where he wanted to read – which is labeled in our bibles as Isaiah 61:1-2,

 The Spirit of the Lord is upon me,

 He has sent me to preach good news to the poor,

 to liberate the oppressed,